 Oh, and about that third item in the list… Being hospitalized after living for years with hardly a blip in health issues can shock anyone’s system and give you a new perspective on what’s really important.
 I value time spent with family more than ever before, but I’m also very thankful for each day.

 I can testify to the American Dream still being very much alive, and this holiday season, I’m grateful that it is.
-I can’t imagine what the next two years will be like, but at least I know I can rely on inner strength and familial support to get through anything headed my way.
+I can’t imagine what the next two years will be like, but at least I know I can rely on first on God for inner strength and familial support to get through anything headed my way.

 God bless you all.
 Have a Merry Christmas and a Happy New Year!